joRic20/Apple-Financial-Statement/README.md

 ## Project Overview

-The **Apple Financial Statement Viewer** is a simple yet powerful web application built with **Streamlit**.
-It fetches Apple Inc.'s annual income statement data via the **Alpha Vantage API**, processes that data into a pandas DataFrame, and renders a bar chart of Apple's total revenue over the years.
+The **Financial Statement Viewer** is a simple yet powerful web application built with **Streamlit**.
+It fetches Apple/Meta/Google's annual income statement data via the **Alpha Vantage API**, processes that data into a pandas DataFrame, and renders a bar chart of Apple/Meta/Google's total revenue over the years.

 Key objectives: